jaredallard/ingress-anubis/README.md

 # ingress-anubis

-WIP ingress controller for [anubis].
+Kubernetes ingress controller for [anubis].

 ## Disclaimer

 This is NOT AT ALL production software and may never be.
-Likely bugs that will exist are: lack of upwards flowing reconciliation, perfect garbage collection, and the like.
-State management is hard :smile:
+See [limitations](#limitations) for issues that are present and may never be fixed!

 ## Goals